Increasing Safety for Immigrant Survivors of Domestic Violence

-The Partnership, in coalition with immigration advocacy groups, monitors and tracks immigration policy affecting survivors throughout the state and at the federal level.
+The Partnership, in coalition with immigration advocacy groups, monitors and tracks immigration policy affecting survivors throughout the state and at the federal level as we continue to explore the systemic oppression and unequal access to services for immigrant survivors.
 We have advocated for improved access for immigrant survivors seeking U-Visas, joined efforts to curb detention and deportation, and opposed harmful immigration legislation when proposed.

 We advocated for the passage of the TRUST Act coordinating statewide letters of support and raising awareness through media outlets.
 Since it went into effect on January 1, 2014, the Partnership has advanced efforts to support implementation of the TRUST Act statewide.
 Click here for more information about the TRUST Act.

 Additionally, the Partnership advocated for the TRUTH Act, which focuses on transparency and accountability when it comes to collaboration between Immigrations and Customs Enforcement and local police departments.
 This act will ensure that immigrants are given key information when laced in jail and also allows immigrants to deny an ICE interview or request an attorney be present during that interview.
 This bill was signed by Governor Brown in September 2016.
 Click here for more information about the TRUTH Act